-Fellows in the OCD and Anxiety Disorders Program have opportunity to develop clinical expertise in: 1)

-conducting accurate and efficient assessment of OCD, anxiety, and related issues in children and adolescents; 2) identifying and using ongoing outcome assessment to measure progress in treatment and inform treatment decisions; 3) providing modular, evidence-based interventions that are data-driven and research-based; 4) collaborating with school personnel, psychiatrists, pediatricians, and medical subspecialists; and 5) providing training and/or supervision of practicum students.
+Fellows in the OCD and Anxiety Disorders Program have opportunity to develop clinical expertise in: 1) conducting accurate and efficient assessment of OCD, anxiety, and related issues in children and adolescents; 2) identifying and using ongoing outcome assessment to measure progress in treatment and inform treatment decisions; 3) providing modular, evidence-based interventions that are data-driven and research-based; 4) collaborating with school personnel, psychiatrists, pediatricians, and medical subspecialists; and 5) providing training and/or supervision of practicum students.
 Opportunities for clinical research, program development, quality improvement, and community outreach are also available as a component of the program.
 Supervision is provided by clinical psychologists trained in exposure-based cognitive-behavioral and family-based approaches to treatment.

-Primary faculty supervisors for this major training area include: Kelly Banneyer, Ph.D., Liza Bonin, Ph.D., and Karin Price, Ph.D., ABPP their families who are having difficulty managing physical symptoms, adapting to chronic/acute medical conditions, or adhering to medical regimens.
+Primary faculty supervisors for this major training area include: Kelly Banneyer, Ph.D., Liza Bonin, Ph.D., and Karin Price, Ph.D., ABPP

+Pediatric Psychology Program: The Pediatric Psychology Program serves children/adolescents and their families who are having difficulty managing physical symptoms, adapting to chronic/acute medical conditions, or adhering to medical regimens.
 Referrals are received from a wide array of subspecialties, including: Allergy/Immunology, Bariatric Surgery, Cardiology, Diabetes/Endocrinology, Gastroenterology, Gynecology, Hematology-Oncology, Neurology, Physical Medicine & Rehabilitation, Plastic Surgery, Orthopedics, Pulmonology, Retrovirology, Rheumatology, Transplant Services, and the Trauma Service, among others.